Hotty-Frank/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find to search the type
+find to look for files
-. dot refers to the current directory
+dot for current dictory
-*wildcard to refer to all files that end with js
+f